autogluon/autogluon-bench/README.md

 ### Configure the AWS infrastructure

 The default infrastructure configurations are located [here](https://github.com/autogluon/autogluon-bench/blob/master/src/autogluon/bench/cloud/aws/default_config.yaml).
+CDK_DEPLOY_ACCOUNT: dummy
+CDK_DEPLOY_REGION: dummy
+PREFIX: ag-bench
+MAX_MACHINE_NUM: 20
+BLOCK_DEVICE_VOLUME: 100
+TIME_LIMIT: 3600
+RESERVED_MEMORY_SIZE: 15000
+INSTANCE: g4dn.2xlarge
+LAMBDA_FUNCTION_NAME: ag-bench-job

 where:
 - `CDK_DEPLOY_ACCOUNT` and `CDK_DEPLOY_REGION` should be overridden with your AWS account ID and desired region to create the stack.
 - `PREFIX` is used as an identifier for the stack and resources created.
+- `MAX_MACHINE_NUM` is the maximum number of EC2 instances can be started for AWS Batch.
+- `BLOCK_DEVICE_VOLUME` is the size of storage device attached to instance.
+- `TIME_LIMIT` is the timeout of AWS Batch job, i.e. the maximum time the instance will run.
+There is a buffer of 3600s added on top of it to account for instance startup time and dataset download time.
 - `RESERVED_MEMORY_SIZE` is used together with the instance memory size to calculate the container shm_size.
-- `BLOCK_DEVICE_VOLUME` is the size of storage device attached to instance.
+- `INSTANCE` is the EC2 instance type.
-- `LAMBDA_FUNCTION_NAME` lambda function to submit jobs to AWS Batch.
+- `LAMBDA_FUNCTION_NAME` is the lambda function prefix to submit jobs to AWS Batch.

 To override these configurations, use the `cdk_context` key in your custom config file.
 See our [sample cloud config](https://github.com/autogluon/autogluon-bench/blob/master/sample_configs/tabular_cloud_configs.yaml) for reference.

+For `multimodal` module, these will also be overridden by a `constraint` defined [here](https://github.com/autogluon/autogluon-bench/tree/master/src/autogluon/bench/resources/multimodal_constraints.yaml) or a custom constraint specified in `multimodal_constraints.yaml` under `custom_resource_dir`.
+See [sample custom constraints file](https://github.com/autogluon/autogluon-bench/tree/master/sample_configs/resources/multimodal_constraints.yaml)

 ### Monitoring metrics for your instances on AWS